RichardLi88/Notes/FIT3173/Buffer Overflow.md

 - the overflow might also corrupt existing data
 #### Custom code execution
 - the overflowing bytes have to redirect the execution flow to the customised code

+#### Functions
+- each function will have its own stack frame

+#### Exploiting functions
+- need to calculate how many bytes before reaching the return address
+- then use buffer overflow to rewrite return address